Hot rod: 1960 to present

 As automobiles offered by the major automakers began increasing performance, the lure of hot rods began to wane.
 With the advent of the muscle car, it was now possible to purchase a high-performance car straight from the showroom.

 However, the 1973 Oil Crisis caused car manufacturers to focus on fuel efficiency over performance, which led to a resurgence of interest in hot rodding.
 As the focus shifted away from racing, the modified cars became known as "street rods".
 The National Street Rod Association (NSRA) was formed and began hosting events.

-By the 1970s, the 350 cid small-block Chevy V8 was the most common choice of engine for hot rods.
+By the 1970s, the 350 cid Chevrolet small-block engine was the most common choice of engine for hot rods.
 Another popular engine choice is the Ford Windsor engine.
 During the 1980s, many car manufacturers were reducing the displacements of their engines, thus making it harder for hot rod builders to obtain large displacement engines.
 Instead, engine builders had to modify the smaller engines (such as using non-standard crankshafts and pistons) to obtain larger displacement.
 While current production V8s tended to be the most frequent candidates, this also applied to others.
 In the mid-1980s, as stock engine sizes diminished, rodders discovered the 215 cuin aluminum-block Buick or Oldsmobile V8 could be modified for substantially greater displacement, with mainly wrecking yard parts.
 This trend was not limited to American cars; Volkswagen enthusiasts similarly stretched stock 1.6 L engines to over 2 L.